 For a long time, good old 1080p was every gamer’s goal, but with the release of the PlayStation 4 Pro and the Xbox One X in 2016 and 2017 respectively, it was obvious that even the mainstream knew it was time to step things up.

 So, it’s 2019, the latest GPUs are out – and what is the best resolution for gaming these days?
 That is precisely what we aim to discuss and answer in this article!

-As you probably know, the screen resolution represents how many pixels there are on the screen horizontally and vertically.
-The more pixels, the sharper and more detailed the image will appear.
+As you probably know, the display resolution describes how many pixels there are on the screen horizontally and vertically.
+The more pixels there are, the sharper and more detailed the image will appear.

-Now, there are three resolutions to pick from in the gaming world today, and those are as follows:
+Now, there are three most popular resolutions to pick from in the gaming world today, and those are as follows:

 - Full HD (1080p)

 Of course, as you can see in the image above, the resolution can vary greatly based on the aspect ratio – 16:9, 16:10, 21:9, 32:9 etc, though the three resolutions listed above are what people generally use to describe a display’s resolution.